jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 * Allow email senders to signal that a complaint address exists without requiring manual registration with all providers.
 * Allow mailbox providers to obtain a complaint address without developing their own manual registration process.
 * Be able to provide a complaint address to smaller mailbox providers who do not have a feedback loop in place
-* Provide a GDPR compliant option for a complaint feedback loop.
+* Provide a GDPR-compliant option for a complaint feedback loop.

 ## Scope of this Experiment
 The CFBL-Address header and the CFBL-Feedback-ID header are an experiment.